-There isn’t actually any such thing as a “roofing code”.
-There are roofing sections of the building code.
+Generally, there isn’t actually any such thing as a separate “roofing code”.
+There are, however, quite a few roofing sections of the building code.

 Note: If you are trying to find sections of the code that cover specific roofing details, see our Roofing Guide to the International Building Code or our Roofing Guide to the International Residential Code.

 Codes that Govern Roofing

 There are two model building codes which form the basis of almost all of the building codes in the United States.
 The International Residential Code for One- and Two-Family Dwellings (IRC) covers one- and two-family home of three stories or less, and the International Building Code (IBC) covers all other buildings.